WheteThunger/ItemRetriever/README.md

 - `"FlagsContain"`: `Item.Flag` -- Corresponds to `item.flags`.
 Items may be considered a match even if their `item.flags` bit mask contains other flags.
 - `"FlagsEqual"`: `Item.Flag` -- Corresponds to `item.flags`.
 Items will not be considered a match if their `item.flags` bit mask contains other flags.
 - `"ItemId"`: `int` -- Corresponds to `item.info.itemid`.
+- `"IgnoreItem"`: `Item` -- Prevents matching on this specific item.
 - `"MinCondition"`: `float` -- Corresponds to `item.conditionNormalized`.
 - `"RequireEmpty"`: `bool` -- Corresponds to `item.contents.itemList.Count`.
 While `true`, items with contents (e.g., weapons with attachments) will not match.
 If an item with contents is stacked, all the items in the stack except one may be considered a match.
 - `"SkinId"`: `ulong` -- Corresponds to `item.skin`.